SagXD/SagXD/README.md

 - 👋 Hi, I’m @SagX-T
 - 👀 I’m interested in Coding
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Fucking Python and C#
+- Fan Of Dash_Py
+- Fuckin Linux User
+- Use Linux Feel Proud
+-

 <!---
 SagX-T/SagX-T is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.